-- 1. Utilize written and oral communications in a business environment with an emphasis on effective interpersonal skills. - 2.
+- emphasis on effective interpersonal skills.2.
 Manage human, financial, and physical resources to achieve stated objectives. - 3.
 Demonstrate knowledge of accounting, finance and marketing principles and their applications. - 4.
 Utilize computer technology and analytical skills to apply mathematical, economic and statistical concepts for problem solving and decision making in business enterprises. - 5.
 Identify and apply ethical considerations, laws and regulations governing business operations. - 6.
 Serve in positions of responsibility in private, public, government, and non-profit organizations, exemplifying Christian character and influence.